-Another mantis that is great for beginner mantis keepers, the African praying mantis is low maintenance and are active hunters.
+Another mantis that is great for beginner mantis keepers, the African praying mantis is low maintenance and an active hunter.
 They will fiercely chase their prey once it is spotted.
 They are often green and sometimes brown, with the brown mantis often having purple-colored eyes.
 They are one of the larger species of mantises measuring at 2-3 inches long.
 As the name suggests, these mantises originate from Africa.
 They survive in a wide range of temperatures and only require misting about 2 times a week.

 3. Ghost Mantis

 This relatively small species will only grow up to around 2 inches.
 This species would be considered easy to medium difficulty to care for as they require higher humidity levels and temperatures.
 This species is an expert in camouflage.
 Their bodies imitate withered leaves and are usually dark brown, but light brown and green specimens can sometimes be found.
 This mantis is a patient hunter and will wait for their prey to approach before quickly attacking.
 A neat attribute of the ghost mantis is that, unlike other mantises, they can be kept with other mantises in their enclosure and will not harm each other as they are a mostly peaceful species.
 Just be sure there is adequate room and food for all the mantises.

 4. Orchid Mantis

 This beautiful mantis mimics the orchid flower and has striking pink and white coloring with special lobes on its legs that resemble flower petals.
 This mantis is well-loved due to its unique appearance.
 This species is more delicate and requires more advanced care.
 They require high humidity and a temperature range from 77° to 95° F. Adult orchid mantises cannot be kept together.
 The females are much larger than the males and cannibalism is quite common.